Standing Against Horse Racing

 Is horse racing cruel?

-Fatal injuries at the Grand National and Cheltenham
+Do horses die at the Grand National and at Cheltenham?

 The Grand National (which is just one race among several on the same course at the Aintree Festival) and the Cheltenham Festival, are two of the biggest events in the horse racing calendar.